hiway/atum/README.md

 # atum

-Atum is a tiny Python library that you can use to emulate the basic functionality of Erlang's `Atom` in your Python scripts.
+Atum is a tiny Python library that you can use to emulate the basic functionality of Erlang's `atom` in your Python scripts.

 **Status: Alpha; this is an experiment.**